NMillard/code-practices/.github/pull_request_template.md

 ---
 ## Checklist before requesting a review
+- [ ] The revision number is updated.
 - [ ] I have performed a self-review of my code
 - [ ] I have tested my code thoroughly.
 - [ ] There is sufficient logging to trace potential errors.